 What is an Evidence-based Practice Nursing Paper?

 An evidence-based practice nursing mainly focuses on the concept that medical practice should be based on adapting and developing principles through a cycle of evidence, research, and analysis of theory.
-Therefore, an evidence-based practice nursing intends to address the changes in practice based on the nursing and non-nursing theories developed through thorough research and studies.
+Therefore, evidence-based practice nursing intends to address the changes in practice based on the nursing and non-nursing theories developed through thorough research and studies.

-The implementation of evidence-based practice can be in a form of systematic review; in this case, research is reviewed based on a particular guideline to determine its suitability for being used as a standard in practice.
+The implementation of evidence-based practice can be in a form of a systematic review; in this case, research is reviewed based on a particular guideline to determine its suitability for being used as a standard in practice.
 The systematic review is aimed at sense-making from the huge information available for effective change management, execution, and institutionalization.

 The Six Significant Steps Involved in Writing Evidence-based Practice Nursing Paper

 This step involves the creation of a research question or hypothesis based on the needs or gaps in the current practice.

 Concerning the levels of nursing resources or evidence, this step involves evaluating the credibility, relevance, and reliability of the evidence or peer-reviewed articles or resources available.

 Synthesis of evidence entails comparison and contrast of available sources of evidence to determine the similarities and differences to identify the best course of approach.

 4. Designing change

 The outcome of the synthesis of the available evidence will guide the process of creating an effective change based on the evidence gathered.
 Besides, designing change entails drafting the change implementation plan within a clinical setup.